List of newspapers in the United Kingdom

 All the major UK newspapers currently have websites, some of which provide free access.
 The Times and The Sunday Times have a paywall requiring payment on a per-day or per-month basis by non-subscribers.
 The Financial Times business daily also has limited access for non-subscribers.
 The Independent became available online only upon its last printed edition on 26 March 2016.
 However, unlike the previously mentioned newspapers, it does not require any payment to access its news content.
 Instead the newspaper offers extras for those wishing to sign up to a payment subscription, such as crosswords, Sudoku puzzles, weekend supplements and the ability to automatically download each daily edition to read offline.
 The London Economic is another example of a British digital/online only newspaper; however, unlike The Independent it has never run a print publication.
-Alongside traditional outlets, newer digital-first publications such as The Scone have emerged, offering a satirical take on UK headlines.

 Most towns and cities in the UK have at least one local newspaper, such as the Evening Post in Bristol and The Echo in Cardiff.
 Local newspapers were listed in advertising guides such as the Mitchell's Press Directories.

 They are not known nationally for their journalism in the way that (despite much syndication) some city-based newspapers in the USA are (e.g. The New York Times, The Washington Post, The Boston Globe, Los Angeles Times).
 An exception to this was the Manchester Guardian, which shortened its name to The Guardian in 1959 and relocated its main operations to London in 1964.
 The Guardian Media Group produced a Mancunian paper, the Manchester Evening News, until 2010 when along with its other local newspapers in the Greater Manchester area it was sold to Trinity Mirror.